shpongledsummer/atmospheric-weather-card/README.md

 Everything else is automatic — the card follows your Home Assistant's dark/light mode by default (`theme: auto`).
 Just make sure your [theme is set up correctly](https://www.home-assistant.io/integrations/frontend/).

+The following optional overrides are useful to adapt the card to the wildly different dashboard setups which are possible with HA.

 </details>

 <details>